 Advertised as ideal weapons for police, security agents, plainclothes guards and others who might need an easily concealable yet powerful weapon, the Burgess Police Gun featured a unique folding design and short, 20-inch barrel.

-When folded, Burgess police gun could be carried in a special holster, attached to the cartridge belt, and concealed under a trench-coat or jacket.
-Once retrieved from holster, a flick of the wrist then brings the gun to the firing position, as can be seen on an animation below.
+When folded, the gun could be carried in a special holster, attached to a cartridge belt.
+It could then be easily concealed under a trench-coat or jacket.
+Once retrieved from the holster, a flick of the wrist is all that’s needed to bring the gun into firing position, as can be seen in the animation below.

-Burgess shotguns were made for relatively short period of time, between 1894 and 1899, when assets of the Burgess Gun Co were bought out by Winchester in a successful attempt to reduce competition to their own Winchester 1897 riot gun.
-Most famous user of the Burgess Police Gun was New Your state Penal System, which bought about a hundred of these guns, apparently for use by prison guards and agents that guarded prisoners during their transportation.
+Burgess shotguns were produced for a relatively short period of time, only between 1894 and 1899.
+At the end of that time the assets of the Burgess Gun Company were bought out by Winchester in a successful attempt to reduce competition to their own Winchester 1897 riot gun.

-Burgess shotgun is a manually operated, pump action weapon.
-Instead of the most common method of cycling the action through movement of the handguard, which at the time was protected by patents of Roper and Spencer, Burgess shotgun used a reciprocating sleeve, placed around the wrist of the stock.
-To cycle the action, shooter has to pull back the sleeve, with attached grip and trigger guard, and then push it back forward.
-This movement unlocks the bolt, ejects the empty shell from the barrel and then chambers next round from the tubular magazine located below the barrel.
+This shotgun is a manually operated, pump action weapon.
+This gun did not use the most common method of cycling the action, through movement of the handguard, as is so often seen today.
+At the time this feature was protected by the patents of Roper and Spencer.
+The Burgess gun utilised a reciprocating sleeve, placed around the wrist of the stock.
+To cycle the action, the shooter has to pull back the sleeve, with attached grip and trigger guard, and then push it back forward.
+This movement unlocks the bolt, ejects the empty shell from the barrel and then chambers the next round from the tubular magazine located below the barrel.

 |Full text name||Burgess police gun / pump action shotgun (USA)|

 |Overall length, mm||1016|

 |Magazine capacity, rounds||6|